mymonero/mymonero-app-js/docs/TECHNOLOGY.md

 #### Transitioning to Native

-There are many options for the transition to an all-native mobile UI which are currently under consideration.
-The plan is to first release a native wrapper version of the app using the existing web-based UI implementation.
-At that point, the UI may either be moved to native piecemeal based on high value targets, or all in one go.
+Aside from React Native, there were many options for the transition to an all-native mobile UI which were under consideration.

+For more technical, strategy, and timing notes of our move to native mobile apps, please see the [Technology Roadmap](./ROADMAP.md).

 #### Platform-agnosticism & Portability

-The same web UI code which is to be run on mobile must, when run under Electron, eventually talk to code objects which interface with Electron-specific services.
+The same web UI code which is to be run under Cordova must, when run under Electron, eventually talk to code objects which interface with Electron-implemented services.
+Similarly, when run under Cordova, the same code must be able to talk to Cordova-implemented services.

 To solve this, in certain locations, platform-agnostic "interface" style base classes have been established, which must be "concretely" implementated per platform (so that platform does not need to be known by consumers).
 Examples include the system dialog and filesystem UI modules [1].

-It is also necessary for code for different platforms or for different Electron processes (yet which are within the same domain) to cohabitate within a given module.
+It is also necessary for code for different platforms or for different Electron processes (yet which are within the same architecture domain) to cohabitate within a given module.

 For example, if concurrency under Electron weren't an issue, the MainWindow context would simply instantiate `DocumentPersister.NeDB.js` instead of `BackgroundDocumentPersister.NeDB.electron.js` (the latter has exactly the same interface, meaning consumers don't have to know they're on Electron to get Electron-compatible concurrency).

-Similarly, DOM-only View and  components are given a `.web.js` suffix.
-This is so that in the future we can implement, for example, an iOS only version of that specific view.
-(This is another convention borrowed from React Native.)
+Similarly, DOM-only View and web component files are given a `.web.js` suffix.

-All of these conventions taken together have enabled the code to remain modular and flexible.
+All of these conventions taken together, in addition to concrete and precise code name semantics, contribute to enable the code to remain modular and flexible.

 1. `local_modules/WindowDialogs`, `local_modules/FilesystemUI`

+#### Poor Performance Under Cordova

+As of the time of writing, performance under Cordova is less than ideal.

+A few days have been put into instrumenting and then optimizing performance, and a handful of remaining performance improvement tasks and suggested directions have been placed into the [Issues](https://github.com/mymonero/monero-app-js/issues) tracker.

+One high value target is the proper implementation of Web Workers under Cordova to place various computationally expensive tasks (such as request parsing, symmetric key encryption, persistence) on non-main threads.
+This was embarked upon but abandoned due to unexplained crashing, etc., and the higher priority of publishing the code.

+Also of value is the investigation into any GPU-rendering-activation by way of specialized CSS rules.
+However one source says this is probably a legacy technique by now.

+#### Cordova build directory structure & intermediate products

+The `www` folder is reserved for Cordova, and it is said to be very stubborn about moved to a different location.
+So some scripts in `bin` scripts are called during the build sequence which assemble that directory.

+Another script exists in `cordova_res` for preparing all the icon and launch image variations.

 ## Tests